mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ## Why TinyPilot?

 A few years ago, I built my own home server for testing software.
-It's been a great investment, and I use it every day.
+It's been a valuable investment, and I use it every day.

 {{<img src="homelab-server.jpg" alt="Photo of my homelab VM server" caption="The homelab server I built in 2017 to host my virtual machines" maxWidth="650px">}}

 The server has no keyboard or monitor attached because I access it over ssh or a web interface.
-This is a convenient setup, but it also makes small issues a huge pain.
+This is a convenient setup, but it also makes small issues a colossal pain.

 Every few months, I'll screw something up and prevent the server from booting or joining the network, effectively locking me out of the machine.
 To get things running again, I have to disconnect everything, drag the server over to my desk, and juggle cables around to connect the server to the keyboard and monitor for my desktop.

 ## Commercial solutions

 Friends have raved to me about their experience with iDRAC.
-It's a chip in Dell servers that provide a virtual console from the moment the system powers on.
+It's a chip in Dell servers that provides a virtual console from the moment the system powers on.
 I briefly considered an iDRAC for my next home server, but the price tag put an end to that.
 The license alone costs $300, and it requires custom hardware.

 {{<img src="idrac-price.png" alt="Screenshot of $300 price for iDRAC 9 Enterprise license" caption="A license for Dell's iDRAC technology costs $300 per machine plus the cost of hardware" maxWidth="700px" hasBorder="true">}}